-There is a short-term parking drop-off zone for people with disabilites on Belleville Street in front of the museum’s main entrance.
-Longer term parking for those with disabilities is available at the rear of the museum, in a Robbins pay-parking lot off Superior Street.
+There is a short-term parking drop-off zone for people with disabilities on Belleville Street in front of the museum’s main entrance.
+Longer term parking for those with disabilities is available at the rear of the museum, in a Westpark pay-parking lot off Superior Street.
 Please display your disability decal in both cases.

 Wheelchairs and Scooters

 There are six access ramps located outside the museum building.
 Transport-style wheelchairs are available for use within the museum from the Coat Check on a first-come-first-served basis.

 All floors of the museum can be reached by elevator (located in the lobby, beside the Information Desk).
 Wheelchair-accessible washrooms are located on every floor.
 If you require assistance with your wheelchair or scooter, please let the box office staff know when you arrive, and we would be happy to assist you.

 There are some areas on the third floor of the museum that are not wheelchair or scooter accessible.
 These include the upstairs portion of the Grand Hotel in Old Town, the lumber mill in the industries area and the interior of HMS Discovery.

 There are also a few places in the museum’s galleries where larger-than-standard-size scooters cannot be manoeuvred.

 Leisure Assistant’s Pass

 With the presentation of a Leisure Assistant’s Pass (provided through Recreation Integration Victoria), an assistant accompanying a person with a disability receives complimentary admission to the museum.

 Strollers can be signed out from the Coat Check at no charge, on a first-come-first-served basis.
 These strollers are not designed for children less than one year old.

 Please be aware there are a few places in the museum’s galleries where larger-sized prams and buggies cannot be manoeuvred.
 Folding strollers are recommended.

 If you require assistance with your stroller, please let the box office staff know when you arrive, and we would be happy to assist you.